Sida's work in Somalia

 Human rights, democracy and the rule of law

-Sida’s aid supports democratic development and increased respect for human rights and gender equality.
+Sweden’s development cooperation, provided through Sida, supports democratic development and greater respect for human rights and gender equality.

-Here are some examples of programmes and projects we support:
+Here are some examples of the programmes and projects we support:

 Working for women's rights